Luca Zidane

-Luca Zinedine Zidane (born 13 May 1998) is a professional footballer who plays as a goalkeeper for Segunda División club Granada.
+Luca Zinedine Zidane (لوكا زين الدين زيدان; born 13 May 1998) is an Algerian professional footballer who plays as a goalkeeper for Segunda División club Leganés.
 Born in France, he plays for the Algeria national team.

-Born in France, Zidane began his career with Real Madrid before competing professionally in Spain, mainly in Segunda División with Racing Santander, Rayo Vallecano and Eibar.
+Zidane began his career with Real Madrid before competing professionally in Spain, mainly in Segunda División with Racing Santander, Rayo Vallecano, Eibar, and now Granada.

-He represented his native France at youth international levels before opting to play for Algeria in 2025, for which he qualifies through his father's descent.
+Zidane represented his country of birth, France, at youth international levels.
+Having qualified through his paternal grandparents, he was selected for the Algeria senior national team in 2025, and played for them at the 2025 Africa Cup of Nations and 2026 FIFA World Cup.
 He is the son of French professional football manager and former player Zinedine Zidane.

 Early life

-Luca was born in Aix-en-Provence, and is the son of the FIFA World Cup-winning French footballer Zinedine Zidane and his wife Veronique Fernández.
-He is the second of four brothers, and all of them – Enzo, Théo, and Elyaz – are footballers who developed at the youth academy of Real Madrid.
-Luca is of Spanish descent through his mother, and of Algerian descent through his father.
+Luca Zinedine Zidane was born in Aix-en-Provence, France, on 13 May 1998.
+He is the son of the footballer Zinedine Zidane and professional dancer Veronique Fernández.
+He is the second of four brothers, all of whom – Enzo, Théo, and Elyaz – are professional footballers who developed at the Real Madrid youth academy.
+Zidane is of Spanish descent through his mother, and Algerian Berber descent through his father.
 He has French and Algerian nationality.

 Club career

-Luca joined the Real Madrid youth academy at the age of 6 in 2004 and plays as a goalkeeper.
+Zidane joined the Real Madrid youth academy at the age of 6 in 2004 and plays as a goalkeeper.
 He worked his way up from the academy, eventually joining Castilla, the reserve team.

+Real Madrid

-Luca's father Zinedine Zidane came to manage Real Madrid, and became Luca's manager early in his career.
-Luca made his professional debut for Real Madrid in their last league game of the 2017–18 season: a 2–2 La Liga tie with Villarreal CF on 19 May 2018.
-During the 2017–18 UEFA Champions League, he was the third-choice goalkeeper, when Madrid won their third consecutive and 13th overall Champions League title.
+Zidane's father, Zinedine Zidane, joined the Real Madrid coaching staff in 2014, thereby becoming Luca's manager at various levels early in his footballing career.
+Zidane made his professional debut for Real Madrid in their last league game of the 2017–18 season: a 2–2 La Liga tie with Villarreal CF on 19 May 2018.

+Loan to Santander

-Luca was loaned to Racing Santander of Segunda División on 8 July 2019 for the 2019–20 season.
+Zidane was loaned to Racing Santander of Segunda División on 8 July 2019 for the 2019–20 season.
 He made his debut on 17 August 2019 in a 1–0 home loss to Málaga, in which he suffered an injury to the muscle on the back of his right leg.

+Rayo Vallecano

-On 5 October 2020, Luca joined Rayo Vallecano.
+On 5 October 2020, Zidane joined Rayo Vallecano.
 He made his debut on 2 December, coming as substitute for Stole Dimitrievski who was sent off in a 1–0 loss to Leganés.
 When Dimitrievski played in UEFA Euro 2020 for North Macedonia, he played in all the remaining games of the season and led the team to promotion to the top flight after defeating Girona in the play-off final.

+Eibar

-On 1 September 2022, free agent Luca signed a two-year contract with Eibar in the second division.
+On 1 September 2022, free agent Zidane signed a two-year contract with Eibar in the second division.
 On 22 March of the following year, he renewed his link with the club until 2026.

+Granada

-On 5 July 2024, Zidane agreed to a three-year deal with Granada, recently relegated to the second division.
+On 5 July 2024, Zidane agreed to a three-year deal with Granada, who were recently relegated to the second division.
+On 7 August 2026, he terminated his link with the club.